-After starting Enigma, you will see the main menu, from where you can start a new game, set some options, or leave the game if you've had enough.
+After starting Enigma, you will be confronted with the main menu, from where you can start a new game, set some options, or leave the game if you've had enough.
 The following sections will give you a quick tour of the level menu and the options menu; everything else is hopefully self-explanatory.
-Many menus provide an online help; simply press the F1 key.
+Many menus provide an online help; simply press the (FI) key.